Using 3D-printing technology for your Amazon business

 How do I 3D-print models?

-Make sure you have a 3D model to print.
 There are a few ways to source the models:

 Create your own designs.
 Although it requires a little skill and a ton of practice, you might digitally sculpt your own designs for 3D printing.
 You can use 3D modeling software such as Blender or Zbrush.